Sidd1609/Avataar_Sphere/README.md

 ## Overview

+This repository contains the codebase for a simple application in OpenGL written in Python.
+The following features are available in this application.

+### Completed Deliverables
+**Sphere Rendering Application:**
+1. **Initial Setup:**
-This repository contains a windowed application that renders a grid of 36 spheres using a specified shading model.
-The application utilizes an orthographic camera for rendering and provides interactive features such as changing sphere colors on mouse-click events.
+    - [✅] Create a windowed application that renders 36 spheres in a 6x6 grid-like pattern.
+2. **Shading:**
+    - [✅]  Applied a shading model to the spheres.
+    - [✅] Used an orthographic camera for consistent visibility.

+3. **Parameter Variation:**
+    - [✅] Choose any 2 parameters of the shading model and have these parameters change linearly over the two axes (left to right, and top to bottom).

+4. **Interactive Color Change:**
+    - [✅] Register mouse-click events that trigger a color change of the clicked sphere to the normal color at that point colorised.

+5. **Deselection and Exit:**
+    - [✅] Register mouse-click to deselect the previous change on the sphere and return to normal when a click event occurs outside any sphere.
+    - [✅] Trigger application exit by pressing the ESC key.
+    -
 ## Getting Started
 ### Prerequisites
 - [ ] List any prerequisites or dependencies.